Optimal modularity and memory capacity of neural reservoirs: Results

 \subsection{Optimal modularity in a recall task}

 We employ another common memory task that estimates a different feature of memory: the number of unique patterns that can be learned.
 This requires a rich attractor space that can express and maintain many unique sequences.
+From here out we consider an attractor to be a basin of state (and input) configurations that lead to the same fixed point in the reservoirs state space.
 In this task, a sequence of randomly generated $0$'s and $1$'s is fed to the network as shown in Fig.~\ref{fig:recalltask}(a).
 For the simulation, we use sets of $4\times5$ dimensional binary sequences as input.
-The readouts should then learn to recall the original sequence after an arbitrarily long delay $\Delta T$.
+The readouts should then learn to recall the original sequence after an arbitrarily long delay $\Delta T$ and the presentation of a recall cue of 1 (for one time-step) through a separate input channel.

 By varying $\mu$ we can show how recall performance changes with community structure.
 Fig.~\ref{fig:recalltask}(b) top shows the average performance measured by the fraction of perfectly recalled sequences, for a set of $200$ sequences.
 Well performing reservoirs are able to store the sequences in attractors for arbitrarily long times.
 Similar to the memory capacity task, we see the poorest performance for random networks and networks with low $\mu$.
 There is a sharp spike in performance near $\mu\approx0.1$.
 The average performance over the number of sequences (when $\Delta T=80$) show that optimal performance at $\mu$ starts to drop off after $\approx230$ sequences (Fig.~\ref{fig:recalltask}(b) bottom).